Swivel-Finance/swuniswap-v3/README.md

 # **Introduction:**

 Set your upper and lower ranges in /constants and let Swuniswap-v3 run things from there!
+(We suggest your ranges are equally distributed around market rates)

 General Strategy Information: https://swivel.substack.com/p/market-making-in-yield-markets